All you need is a valid library card to access…

 Hoopla: Bringing you hundreds of thousands of movies and full music albums.
 You are allowed to download up to 8 titles per month.
 Simple to use and without the hassle of having to return the items you’ve borrowed.
 All you need is your library card and a web browser, smart phone or tablet to get started.

 Medina Historic Newspapers: Early editions of Medina’s newspapers are available on our website.
 We add more every year so the collection is growing.
-We currently have papers digitized from approximately 1852-1983.
+We have papers digitized from approximately 1852-2014.
+Newspapers are also available on microfilm in the library.

 Chronicling America: Historic American papers between 1777-1936.
 Freely available through the Library of Congress.